 - A commitment to service

 According to the dean of Admissions at The University of Tulsa, the above six points are the best indicators of what students will bring onto campus.
 Uniqueness within these areas and characteristics is what is going to make you stand out to the admissions panel.
-By all means don’t try to mask experiences or hurdles you’ve endured and then overcome.
-Highlight them using your military background.

 The 6 characteristics demonstrated through military experiences

 - Leadership — In the military you were most likely appointed to lead a project or a mission.
 However small or big that leadership position was it doesn’t negate the fact that you were the leader.
-Take this opportunity to expand on that particular situation and how your learned leadership skills will transfer over into your campus life.
+Take this opportunity to expand on that particular situation and how you see your learned leadership skills will transfer into your campus life.

 - Initiative — When have you taken initiative and what was the outcome?